Gaudiot/TwitchChatbot/README.md

-#  TwitchChatbot
+#  Twitch Chatbot

-This is my personal attempt to make a general usage bot
+This is my personal attempt to make a general usage twitch chat bot

 #  Setup
 ##  **Pre-requisites**

 - Have the latest version of [Node](https://nodejs.org/en/download)

 ##  Tutorial
 Obs.: I made a video tutorial in case you want to watch it.
-Just click here (WIP)
+Just click [here](https://youtu.be/KjFVCrE7vUg).

 ##  STEP-BY-STEP